Highly-Maneuverable, High-Speed, Optimized Next-Generation Micro Cyclocopter

 Students: Carolyn Walther, Carl Runco, Atanu Halder, Brett Himmelberg, and James McElreath

-This video shows a test flight of the craft, demonstrating its ability to hover:
+This video shows test flights of a micro-scale quad cyclocopter, demonstrating its ability to hover and maneuver:

 Aerospace America published this article on the project, detailing the process that led to the vehicle’s design.